Yui Hasegawa: Youth

 Hasegawa has been featured throughout all youth levels of the Japan national team set-up, since she was first called up to the U-17 national team in 2011 at the age of 14.

-She began her international career as a 15-year-old at the 2012 FIFA U-17 Women's World Cup in Azerbaijan, where she started in two matches against Brazil in the group stage and Ghana in the quarter-final.
+She began her international career as a 15-year-old at the 2012 FIFA U-17 World Cup in Azerbaijan, where she started in two matches against Brazil in the group stage and Ghana in the quarter-final.
 Japan were knocked out in the 1–0 quarter-final defeat, and Hasegawa ended her first international tournament with 2 goals, from a brace against New Zealand.

-The following year, her development was accelerated yet again as she was called up to the U-20 national team to participate in the 2013 AFC U-19 Women's Championship despite still being 16.
+The following year, her development was accelerated yet again as she was called up to the U-20 national team to participate in the 2013 AFC U-19 Championship despite still being 16.

-As the U-20 squad had failed to qualify for the 2014 FIFA U-20 Women's World Cup that year, Hasegawa returned to her original age group to play in the 2014 FIFA U-17 Women's World Cup in Costa Rica.
+As the U-20 squad had failed to qualify for the 2014 FIFA U-20 World Cup that year, Hasegawa returned to her original age group to play in the 2014 FIFA U-17 World Cup in Costa Rica.
 She started all six matches in Japan's remarkable run that saw them emerge as the champions.
 A cornerstone of Japan's attack, she scored three goals against Paraguay, New Zealand and Mexico, as she went on to receive the individual honour of the adidas Silver Ball – the second best player of the tournament – behind teammate Hina Sugita who won the Golden Ball.